JMAConsulting/biz.jmaconsulting.social/README.md

-# CiviSocial - Social Media Integration
+# CiviCRM Social Media Integration

 This extension to CiviCRM allows users to more easily fill forms and sign petitions using social login.
 It also allows event registrations in CiviCRM to be reflected in RSVPs for parallel Facebook events.
 Moreover, it allows CiviCRM admins to integrate multiple social networks and pull any relevant users activity data.
 Specifically, the extension provides following features: